p2panda/handbook/rfc/0001-schema/0001-schema.md

 ### Migrate schema message

 A migrate schema message creates or alters the schema’s table and updates its rows.
 A migration describes changes to one or more fields.
-If no database table exists for the schema, a new database table is created when applying this message.
-The table name may not be taken from any of the field properties such as `name` because that might lead to conflicts when more than one author creates a schema with the same name.
+If no database table exists for the schema, a new database table is created when applying the message.
+Server implementations should consider that schema names are non-unique when constructing table names.

 Fields may be created, updated or removed.
 For each created or updated field, a new data type is specified.
 For updated fields, a default value must be specified that is stored if conversion to the new data type fails.
 Each field is described by its